TRT Global - Taiwan 'perplexed' as Paraguay politician questions bilateral ties

-Taiwan has said it was "perplexed" by Paraguay's main opposition presidential candidate questioning the benefits of keeping relations with Taipei, just a month after Beijing prized away its ties with Honduras.
+Taiwan has said it was "perplexed" by Paraguay's main opposition presidential candidate questioning the benefits of keeping relations with Taipei, just a month after Beijing prized away its ties with another Latin American country.

 Efrain Alegre, who leads the centre-left Concertacion Nacional coalition, is seen neck-and-neck in opinion polls with ruling party candidate Santiago Pena in the election at the end of the month.